NIRALUser/NeuroRuler/README.md

 You must test from a directory that isn't `NeuroRuler/`.
 If your directory is `NeuroRuler/`, then imports will import from the source code, not the package.

 To publish to [PyPI](https://pypi.org/project/NeuroRuler/), edit the version number in [setup.py](https://github.com/COMP523TeamD/NeuroRuler/blob/main/setup.py).
 Then push to a branch called `release-pypi` (create it if it doesn't exist).
-This will trigger [pypi.yml](https://github.com/COMP523TeamD/NeuroRuler/blob/main/.github/workflows/pypi.yml), which will run tests and publish to PyPI.
+This will trigger [pypi.yml](https://github.com/COMP523TeamD/NeuroRuler/blob/main/.github/workflows/pypi.yml), which will run tests and publish to PyPI if the tests pass.

-To publish on Test PyPI, do the same as above, but push to a branch called `release-testpypi`.
+To publish to [Test PyPI](https://test.pypi.org/project/NeuroRuler/), do the same as above, but push to a branch called `release-testpypi`.